Sunday Worship begins at 10 a.m. Live streaming, with updates and music, begins at 9:35.

-You can scroll through the Order of Service below the player window.
-Download a printout version of the full bulletin with hymns, liturgies and learning opportunities after worship.
+You can scroll through the order of service below the player window.
+Download a printout version of the full bulletin (available Saturday evening) with liturgy, hymns, other Sunday opportunities, and upcoming events.

 While you're waiting or after the service, please consider filling out our online Friendship Register below.

-Sixteenth Sunday after Pentecost
+Twenty-First Sunday after Pentecost

-Morning Worship 10:00 a.m.
+Morning Worship 10 am

-Welcome and announcements
+Welcome and Announcements